yuuukuma/pydefect_ccd/README.md

 License
 -----------------------
-Python code is licensed under the MIT License.
+This code is licensed under the MIT License.

 Workflow